Envirometrix/landmap/README.md

 - Additional [learners](https://mlr.mlr-org.com/articles/tutorial/integrated_learners.html) can be added,
 - Processing can be parallelized using the [parallelMap package](https://mlr.mlr-org.com/articles/tutorial/parallelization.html),

 Ensemble Machine Learning is also available via the [subsemble](https://github.com/ledell/subsemble) and the [SuperLearner](https://github.com/ecpolley/SuperLearner) packages (not used here).
+For more info about Ensemble Machine Learning refer to this **[tutorial](https://gitlab.com/openlandmap/spatial-predictions-using-eml)**.

 ### Accessing LandGIS layers